Teen Nabbed After Driving His Own Car to Torch Texas Synagogue

 The Beth Israel arson occurred a week after the Goyim Defense League hung a banner from an Austin bridge in the vicinity of a Jewish community center and several synagogues, reading “Vax the Jews.”
 The banner was soon removed by police, but an identical message reappeared in the same spot two days later.
 Jewish leaders in Austin cautioned that the group could launch further efforts in the days to come, according to the Jewish Telegraphic Agency.

 Austin has seen a recent spike in anti-Semitism.
-Another ugly incident that occurred in Austin days before the synagogue fire saw anti-Semitic graffiti, along with racist and homophobic slurs, scrawled at Anderson High School, which has a student body made up of significant numbers of Jews.
+Another ugly incident that occurred in the city days before the synagogue fire saw anti-Semitic graffiti, along with racist and homophobic slurs, scrawled at Anderson High School, which has a student body made up of significant numbers of Jews.

+“The rise of antisemitic acts in Austin is part of a disturbing national trend,” extremism expert and Southern Poverty Law Center senior fellow Eric Ward told The Daily Beast.
+“A recent report by the American Jewish Committee documents one in four American Jews having experienced antisemitism during the last year.
+Violence is a natural outcome of unchecked antisemitic attitudes and bias.
+White nationalists don’t bring antisemitism into communities, these prophets of prejudice simply organize the bigotry that already exists.
+This is a wake-up call to the community of Austin.
+Tangible actions needs to be taken to draw a clear moral barrier against antisemitism and the anti-Jewish tropes that fuel it.”

 Since the arson attack, Congregation Beth Israel has received donations from supporters worldwide, which the shul’s website says “will help us to repair and rebuild our synagogue, strengthen our security, and support Congregation Beth Israel as we heal from this hateful, cowardly act.”